li-huiyong/li-huiyong.github.io/_pages/about.md

 🏆Awards and Honors
 ======
+2025.9: Best Short Paper Award of ICLEA2025, Asia-Pacific Society for Computers in Education (APSCE)

 2022.12: Best Reviewer Award of ICCE2022, Asia-Pacific Society for Computers in Education (APSCE)

 2020.2: Outstanding Research Award of Kyoto University ICT Innovation Symposium